raimonbosch/wikimedia.solr.indexer/README.md

 Wikimedia Solr Indexer
 ======================

-Solr indexer example using articles from wikipedia
+Solr indexer example using articles from wikipedia.

-This is an example to creare a Solr index with Wikipedia's documents.

 You can download the Wikipedia's articles from: